jeyemwey/owncast-with-transcriptions/README.md

 1. Make sure you have a GCP account with a project and a service account.
 Activate the "Speech-to-Text" feature and download a JSON key.
 1. Clone the repo.
-1. Edit `startWithGoogle.sh` to contain the path to your key file.
+1. Edit `start.sh` to contain the path to your key file.
-1. `./startWithGoogle.sh`
+1. `./start.sh`

 ## Building from Source with Azure integration